craftcms/docs/docs/commerce/3.x/customer-address-management.md

 {% endfor %}
 ```

-See <api:craft\commerce\models\Address> to learn about the fields available on an address.
+See <commerce3:craft\commerce\models\Address> to learn about the fields available on an address.

 ## Get a current customer’s address by its ID